Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  THE AFTERMATH:                                                 │
 │                                                                 │
-│  What remained in the box was not a thing to be released.      │ │  It was the BOX ITSELF—the container, the structure, the form.│ │  The capacity to generate, to create, to act.                  │ │                                                                 │ │  Hope is the one thing that cannot escape the box,             │
+│  What remained in the box was not a thing to be released.      │ │  It was the BOX ITSELF, the container, the structure, the form.│ │  The capacity to generate, to create, to act.                  │ │                                                                 │ │  Hope is the one thing that cannot escape the box,             │